 Physical Activity for Weight Loss

-Physical activity increases the amount of energy you use.
-Although most weight-loss programs incorporate an exercise program—such as jogging or biking—you can also use more energy by changing some everyday activities, such as washing your car yourself instead of going to a car wash.
-Participating in social activities that increase activity, such as joining a gardening club or dancing, also increases your energy use.
-Strength training is also an important part of a weight-loss program.
+Physical activity increases the amount of energy (calories) you burn.
+Although most weight-loss programs incorporate an exercise program—such as jogging or biking.
+And you can also use more energy by changing some of your routine activities, such as washing your car yourself instead of going to a car wash.
+Choosing social activities that increase activity, such as joining a gardening club or dancing, also increases the calories you burn.

 If you have not exercised much in the past, your doctor might first recommend a small amount of daily aerobic activity.
 For weight loss, though, experts advise doing moderate activity for at least 5 hours a week.1 Try for 60 to 90 minutes a day, at least 5 days a week.
 It's fine to be active in blocks of 10 minutes or more throughout your day and week.
 And you can choose to do one or both types of activity: exercise programs and/or aerobic activities.